sokil/php-mongo/README.md

 ### Get embedded document

-Imagine that you have document, whicj represent `User` model:
+Imagine that you have document, which represent `User` model:

 ```javascript
 {